hikaruya8/kaggle/README.md

 Machine Learning Project of Taitanic Disaster using Dataset of kaggle.

-You can recognize that this has correlation.
+You can recognize that this has correlation by the image below.
 <br></br>
 <img width="378" alt="2018-03-21 16 51 42" src="https://user-images.githubusercontent.com/25264827/37698950-951ad66c-2d28-11e8-95db-373738272c71.png">